romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 Development of recumbent folds and of a basal thrust (D<sub>3</sub>) accompanied retrograde metamorphism under amphibolite-facies conditions (including amphibolitization of the hydrated peridotites and pyroxenites).
 D<sub>3</sub> recumbent folds are additionally affected by upright folds without axial planar foliation (D<sub>4</sub>) such as the large open synform observed in the *Bacariza* granulites and in the *Herbeira* massif (**Fig_map-herbeira**).
 This last episode, potentially coeval with development of the THF, occurred under greenschist-facies conditions (Ábalos _et al._, 2003).

-> NOTE: Mention in the paragraph above the issues related to the folding and foliation development in the eclogites which is more mechanical understandable after Px breakdown in the presence of Plg.
+> NOTE: Make this section consistent with the issue regarding the folding stage.
+Mention in the paragraph above the issues related to the folding and foliation development in the eclogites which is more mechanical understandable after Px breakdown in the presence of Plg.

 Final emplacement of Upper Allochthon on the Iberian parautochthon occurred at _ca._ 360 Ma (Dallmeyer _et al._, 1997).